krzysztoftalar/portfolio-website/README.md

 npm install
 ```

-2. If you want to track page data while debugging your app locally then set the property
+2. If you want to track page traffic while debugging your app locally then set the property
    **GOOGLE_ANALYTICS_TRACKING_ID** in **.\gatsby-app\\.env.development**:

 ```dotenv